Bringing home a new puppy is such an exciting time, so it's very easy to overlook essential preparations during all that excitement!

 When the pup is around, they must remain calm and reasonably quiet, making no sudden moves that could frighten him.

-Your puppy may be quite lively if he's slept during the journey, in which case, let him explore.
-Keep a watchful eye on him, especially if he didn't pee in the garden, because it's likely he still needs to be fully potty trained!
+Watch your puppy like a hawk, especially if he didn't pee in the garden, because it's likely he still needs to be fully potty trained!

 If he's tired, let him fall asleep, gently place him in his new crate and leave him.